About the AWC Berlin

 After a period in hiatus, we have re-LAUNCHED the Club in June 2015.
 Many organizations in Berlin offer social activities and cultural exchanges, but the AWC Berlin exists for women of all nationalities who embody or appreciate the “American Spirit” – the spirit of giving, the can-do attitude, the desire to learn and grow, and the drive to make a difference – while still having a lot of fun!
 We believe in the empowerment of women and our activities and causes reflect this purpose.
 We believe in developing our youth into responsible and caring global citizens and have programs to engage our members’ children.
 Lastly, we discover our host city together through a range of different activities and programs to appreciate the special relationship that Berlin has with Americans.

-As early as 1931, American women living in Berlin joined together and established a social club, the American Women’s Club.
-Represented by Mrs. Shandein-Best, Miss Schneider, and Mrs. Heyl, AWC Berlin was invited to London by Mrs. Caroline Curtis Brown (of AWC London) to be one of the seven founding clubs of the Federation of American Women’s Clubs in Europe.
+In 1931, represented by Mrs. Shandein-Best, Miss Schneider, and Mrs. Heyl, AWC Berlin was invited to London by Mrs. Caroline Curtis Brown (of AWC London) to be one of the seven founding clubs of the Federation of American Women’s Clubs in Europe.

 After World War II, the AWC became an officers’ wives organization to fulfill a need in the military community.
 Following the withdrawal of the allied troops from Berlin in 1994, American women who remained in the city decided to carry on the role of the Club and in the same year, founded the AWC of Berlin e.V., a non-profit, non-political women’s club.